bytesByHarsh/Male-Female-Voice-Recognition/README.md

 # Male-Female Voice Recognition
-Recognize whether the voice is of a male ar female
+Recognize whether the voice is of a male ar female.
+A matlab based *GUI application* is also created for this project

 ## Introduction